Becoming an Audiobook Narrator: What You Need to Know

 How can I become an audiobook narrator for Listening Books?

 We are very fortunate to have so many talented voice artists donate their time to us.
-If you're interested in joining the roster of volunteers you can express your interest by sending this application form by email to firstname.lastname@example.org.
+If you're interested in joining the roster of volunteers you can express your interest by sending an application form by email to firstname.lastname@example.org.
+To access the form, please click here.
 The form will ask you to include a bit of background about you so we can see if any of our upcoming projects would be a good fit.
-You can also check out our website for more information.
+If you'd like to check out our website for more information, please click here.

 We're always happy to consider all kinds of narrators - from absolutely no experience, to professional voice actors looking to donate some time to charity!